iamashishdutta/mongoose-comment-manager/README.md

 ```

 ### Soft Delete Users 🗑️

-Soft delete users (mark as deleted, locked) by a field and value.
+Soft delete users (mark as deleted or locked) by a field and value.
 This works for both single and multiple deletions.

 ```js
 // Single User